CommonRoad/commonroad-scenario-designer/README.md

 For the conversion of a [OpenStreetMap](https://www.openstreetmap.de/karte.html) to CommonRoad you can open the GUI and start from there the conversion.
 Missing information such as the course of individual lanes is estimated during the process.
 These estimations are imperfect (the OSM maps as well) and often it is advisable to edit the scenarios by hand via the GUI.
 Converting a file from the [OpenStreetMap](https://www.openstreetmap.de/karte.html) format to CommonRoad with the command line:
 ```bash
 osm2cr inputfile.osm outputfile.xml"
 ```

+#### GUI
+The GUI provides a toolbox with which contains functionality to load maps given in formats other the CommonRoad format and to convert CommonRoad maps to other formats or the other formats to the CommonRoad format.

 ## Documentation